Adding and Filtering External Web Resources

 </excludes>

 Using our example above, we can also configure filters for our resources.
-We will add a hypothetical configurations directory on our project
+We will add a hypothetical configurations directory to our project:

 .